silentsilas/playground/src/posts/thoughts/altered-states-of-consciousness.md

 The "experienced moment" is best illustrated by the time it takes for the mind to switch perspective of the "necker cube" optical illusion.

 Whittmann also presents a good bit of evidence that mindfulness meditation gives rise to time expansion, along with improved working memory.
-The theory is that if you are more aware of the moment, you remember more of your experienced moments, and thusly subjective time expands. [p.55] Most notably, experienced meditators can hold a perspective of the Necker Cube for longer, and were found to <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4294119/">feel that the past few weeks/months passed more slowly compared to a control group</a>.
+The theory is that if you are more aware of the moment, you remember more of your experienced moments, and thusly subjective time expands. [p.55] Most notably, experienced meditators can hold a perspective of the Necker Cube for longer, and were found to <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4294119/" target="_blank" class="link-primary">feel that the past few weeks/months passed more slowly compared to a control group</a>.

 The mystical experience of "Timelessness" might perhaps be the experience of pure _urimpression_, untouched by preconceptions.
 Neither protention nor retention remains.
 No guide for the past or future.
 The self dissipates. [p.72]